CommitteeOfZero/committeeofzero.github.io/_posts/2020-08-21-sg0-steam-patch.markdown

 The localizations of the original STEINS;GATE, as well as Linear Bounded Phenogram, My Darling’s Embrace, and even the upcoming ROBOTICS;NOTES ELITE and ROBOTICS;NOTES DaSH all use Japanese honorifics, so why shouldn’t STEINS;GATE 0?

-Thanks to the help of the incredible Enorovan, who carefully combed through all the text in the game, we’ve created an option to add Japanese honorifics back into the game, alongside a new glossary definition explaining them (just like in the original STEINS;GATE localization)!
+After carefully combing through all the text in the game, we’ve brought the Japanese honorifics back into the game, alongside a new glossary definition explaining them
+(just like in the original STEINS;GATE localization)!

 ##### Typography improvements